brokenhandsio/leaf-error-middleware/README.md

 * `404.leaf`
 * `serverError.leaf`

 When Leaf Error Middleware catches a 404 error, it will return the `404.leaf` template.
 Any other error caught will return the `serverError.leaf` template.
+The `serverError.leaf` template will be passed two parameters:

+* `status` - the status code of the error caught
+* `statusMessage` - a reason for the status code

 The actual error will also be logged out to the `Droplet`s log.